Best Places to Retire in South Africa - A Guide

 Weather.
 The Mediterranean climate is generally mild except in the northern and mountainous areas of the country.

 Medical.
 US Medicare is not honored in South Africa.
 Private medical facilities are good in urban areas and in the vicinity of game parks, but they may be limited elsewhere.
+South Africa is justly proud of the quality of its medical care; the first successful heart transplant was here.
 Pharmacies are well-stocked, and equivalents to most American medicines are available.
 U.S. citizens should not assume that their insurance will cover them when they travel.
 It is very important to find out BEFORE you leave whether or not your medical insurance will cover you overseas.

 Cost of Living.
 The numbeo.com price comparison (CPI plus rent) shows South Africa with a very favorable index of 24, vs. the U.S. with 60 and UK at 73.
-The Local Purchasing Power Index shows (a questionable) 126 for South Africa vs. 120 for the UK and 139 for the U.S. The average mid-sized home sells for about $100,000 or 73,000 £.
-The value of the Rand has been steadlily declining, converting at .061 to the U.S. Dollar in 2016.
+The Local Purchasing Power Index shows (a questionable) 126 for South Africa vs. 120 for the UK and 139 for the U.S. The average mid-sized home sells for about $100,000 or 73,000 £s.
+Many believe the Rand is severely undervalued, converting at .067 to the U.S. Dollar in 2020.
+Visitors from abroad will find most items a relevant bargain.

 Taxes.
 Temporary residents are taxed on their South African income and permanent residents are taxed on their worldwide income.
 The progressive income tax starts at 18% and goes up from there.
 There are provisions to prevent you from having to pay double taxation.

 Pluses and Minuses.
 South Africa is a cheaper alternative than the UK and France.
 The weather is warmer than most of Europe.
 The weather and the scenery and lifestyle are definite plusses.
-The violent crime that most expats are not exposed to is a concern.
-So is the disparity between the rich and the poor, which can be overwhelming if you leave the wealthier enclaves.
+Most expats are not exposeed to the violent crime because of where they live.
+The disparity between the rich and the poor, which can be overwhelming if you leave the wealthier enclaves.